ahfriedman/wpl/README.md

 ## Setting up

-You need to copy files from the calculator example that works on your platform into this project
+You need to copy some files from the working calculator example that on your platform into this project